-Gliding between differing perspectives, ‘Midsommer’ is both the story of Dani and the ensemble she travels with.
+Gliding between differing perspectives, ‘Midsommar’ is both the story of Dani and the ensemble she travels with.
 Hiding its clues in plain sight, Astor’s centrally composed camera increasingly pulls you into an ensnaring elegy, whilst peeling details off its cast as it goes.
 Increasingly magnified under the heat of a foreign culture and struggling with excess emotional baggage, the group starts to fracture, caught between both their own apprehension and the need for civility towards their hosts.

 When its finale finally comes in a unified frenzy of unhinged song and dance, its consumption of your dread will be complete.
-Revelling in an operatic conclusion that closes on a lingering smile, ‘Midsommer’ reconciles both is its promise and execution with a vagueness that will inspire many a late-night debate.
+Revelling in an operatic conclusion that closes on a lingering smile, ‘Midsommar’ reconciles both is its promise and execution with a vagueness that will inspire many a late-night debate.

-Heavily reliant upon Florence Pugh’s fantastically nuanced performance and a superbly whingey Will Poulter, ‘Midsommer’ is the evil equinox you’ve been waiting for.
+Heavily reliant upon Florence Pugh’s fantastically nuanced performance and a superbly whingey Will Poulter, ‘Midsommar’ is the evil equinox you’ve been waiting for.
 Devoid of artifice, jumps scares and all of those other hackneyed hand-me-downs, this is a horror whose revisionism and ecstatic grace will eclipse their any of their consideration.

 The Midsommar festival will be upon you shortly.
 Prepare to be entranced.0